-This is the User Guide for Focusrite Control, the software application developed specifically for use with the Focusrite Clarett USB range of audio interfaces.
+This is the User Guide for Focusrite Control, the software application that has been developed specifically for use with the Focusrite Clarett range of ThunderboltTM audio interfaces.

-If you've just become the owner of a Clarett USB interface, you'll need both this User Guide and the User Guide for your hardware.
-You can download the hardware User Guide from:
+If you've just become the owner of a Clarett interface, you'll need both this User Guide and the User Guide for your hardware.
+You can download the hardware User Guide from http://uk.focusrite.com/downloads.

-focusrite.com/downloads

-The combination of the Clarett USB's excellent audio performance and professional build quality with Focusrite Control's simple and intuitive interface will, in conjunction with the Digital Audio Workstation (DAW) of your preference, provide you with a highly versatile computer recording system.
+The combination of the Clarett's excellent audio performance and professional build quality with Focusrite Control's simple and intuitive interface will, in conjunction with the Digital Audio Workstation (DAW) of your preference, provide you with a highly versatile computer recording system.